9brada6/tabs-with-posts/development.md

 - When a tab query is deleted, then delete the tab from the widgets?(sounds very good).

-Simple article: remove margin right of last meta from row, and from YT style?.

-Bug: Find where the cache might be generated different if the user has admin privilege, or find a way to disable admin privilege.
+- Make ajax show a "Loading..." text before loading widget.
+- Make ajax show a "Loading..." text in widget when selecting article block.

 - In General Settings, add a note to say that if you use a plugin with cache, then the cache should be refreshed.
 Also add a note to the documentation, where every setting is explained.

+- Bug: Find where the cache might be generated different if the user has admin privilege, or find a way to disable admin privilege.

 - Bug: If we make a most rated posts(ordered), (or most viewed), then we disable the plugin, the tab will display but the contents not.
 (If there are no posts, then display a message).
 Aka Display a tab only if the content exist.

-- Make ajax show a "Loading..." text before loading widget.
-- Make ajax show a "Loading..." text in widget when selecting article block.

 - ### TODO Manual Tests